repris-dev/repris/docs/statistics-of-repris.md

 ## Overcoming measurement bias

 A typical benchmark runs software before and after modification in order to see whether its performance has changed.
-The two sets of measurements, or samples, collected during this process are compared in a statistical [hypothesis test](https://en.wikipedia.org/wiki/Statistical_hypothesis_testing).
-In an ideal world this two-sample method would be sufficient and statistically sound.
+Then, the two sets of measurements, or samples, collected during this process are compared in a statistical [hypothesis test](https://en.wikipedia.org/wiki/Statistical_hypothesis_testing).
+In an ideal world this two-sample method would be sufficient and statistically sound approach to monitoring performance.

-However, you might've noticed that if you run the same benchmark a number of times, perhaps one in five or more of those runs will produce distinctly different results to the others, diverging more than 5%.
+However, you might've noticed that if you run the same benchmark a number of times, perhaps one in five or more of those runs will produce results that diverge significantly from the others.
 There are several reasons this can happen.

 Just-In-Time (JIT) compiled and garbage collected languages, such as JavaScript, are especially sensitive to factors external to the benchmark itself.
-One factor in particular is the use of dynamic profiling information which due to small timing fluctuations, can alter the JIT compilation of the same piece of code.
-These small changes to code can cascade and lead to significant changes to runtime performance from run to run [1, 4].
+One factor in particular is the use of dynamic profiling information which, due to small timing fluctuations, can alter the JIT compilation of the same piece of code.
+These small changes to code can cascade and lead to these changes to runtime performance from run to run [1, 4].

 More generally these factors amount to a _measurement bias_ which, if unaccounted for, make it difficult or impossible to make claims about performance due to code modification, rather than other incidental factors.
 It also means benchmarks often can't be reproduced, even under identical conditions.

 To mitigate this bias, Repris collects samples across multiple runs.
-Each run effectively samples from the space of possible JIT compilations of the same piece of code, introducing a kind of randomization inherent to the experimental setup rather than one requiring explicit intervention (a technique employed by [stabilizer](https://github.com/ccurtsinger/stabilizer)).
-Usually 20-30 runs are sufficient to accurately detect a ~1% change in runtime performance.
+Each run effectively samples from the space of possible JIT compilations of the same piece of code, introducing a kind of randomization to the experimental setup (a more explicit version of this technique is used by [stabilizer](https://github.com/ccurtsinger/stabilizer)).

+Ultimately, 20-30 runs are usually sufficient to accurately detect a ~1% change in runtime performance.

 ## Non-parametric statistics

 Many assumptions are made when benchmarking.
 These might include normality of measurements or fixed variance across runs.
 Usually these assumptions are made for convenience and compatibility with well-known statistical tests (e.g. t-tests) or summary statistics (e.g. the mean or median).

-It's well known that benchmarks generally don't follow a normal distribution and this is sometimes side-stepped by more exotic distributions (e.g. log-normal, exponential).
-However, while some benchmarks may behave according to these assumptions, this isn't generally true.
-Benchmarks are very often multi-modal with variance changing across runs:
+It's well known that benchmarks generally don't follow a normal distribution; this is sometimes side-stepped by more exotic distributions (e.g. log-normal, exponential).
+Some benchmarks may behave according to these assumptions, however this isn't generally true.
+In practice, benchmarks are very often multi-modal with variance changing across runs:

 <p align="center">
   <img src="./distributions.svg" style="background-color: white">